Benjamin Kagan: Biography

 Kagan was born in Shavli, in the Kovno Governorate of the Russian Empire (now Šiauliai, Lithuania) in 1869, to a poor Lithuanian Jewish family.
-In 1871 his family moved to Yekaterinoslav (now Dnipro), where he grew up.
-Kagan entered the Imperial Novorossiya University in Odesa in 1887, but was expelled for revolutionary activities in 1889.
+In 1871, his family moved to Yekaterinoslav (now Dnipro), where he grew up.
+Kagan entered the Imperial Novorossiya University in Odessa in 1887, but was expelled for revolutionary activities in 1889.
 He was put on probation and sent back to Yekaterinoslav.
-He studied mathematics on his own and in 1892 passed the state exam at Kyiv University.
+He studied mathematics on his own and, in 1892, passed the state exam at Kiev University.

-In 1894 Kagan moved to Saint Petersburg where he continued his studies with Andrey Markov and Konstantin Posse.
+In 1894, Kagan moved to Saint Petersburg, where he continued his studies with Andrey Markov and Konstantin Posse.
 They tried to help him to obtain an academic position, but Kagan's Jewish background was an obstacle.
 Only in 1897 was he allowed to become a dozent at the Imperial Novorossiya University, where he continued to work until 1923.
-His students in the theory of relativity class he taught in 1921-22 included Nikolai Papaleksi, Alexander Frumkin and Igor Tamm.
+His students in the theory of relativity class he taught in 1921-22 included Nikolai Papaleksi, Alexander Frumkin, and Igor Tamm.

-Kagan worked at Moscow State University where he held the Geometry Chair from 1923 till 1952.
+Kagan worked at the Imperial Moscow University, where he held the Geometry Chair from 1923 to 1952.

-In 1924 he joined Otto Schmidt in drawing up plans for the Great Soviet Encyclopedia.
+In 1924, he joined Otto Schmidt in drawing up plans for the Great Soviet Encyclopedia.